electron-plumber/electron-big-book/docs/math/0 Core courses/22 Chapter5 sequences Module3 geometric sequences.md

   >$

   :::
-- Reverse of geometric sequence
+- Reverse of a geometric sequence
   ::: wrap
   >$
   \begin{array}{ll}